Women’s, Gender, and Sexuality Studies

 Special Requirements for the Ph.D.
 Degree

-WGSS combined Ph.D. students will teach or serve as a teaching fellow in their third and fourth years in the program, unless their dissertation research plans require other arrangements.
-The courses will typically have undergraduate WGSS numbers.
+WGSS combined-Ph.D. students typically teach or serve as a teaching fellow (TF) in their third and fourth years in the program, unless their dissertation research plans require other arrangements (funding permitting).
+WGSS combined-degree students will be given priority for TF slots in WGSS classes, and at least one of the courses for which they serve as a TF should have undergraduate WGSS numbers.

-Students will be admitted to candidacy when they have fulfilled all requirements of the relevant participating department or program and WGSS.
-The scheduling and structure of qualifying examinations will follow the protocols of the partnering department.
+Students will be admitted to candidacy when they have fulfilled all requirements of both WGSS and the relevant partnering department or program.
+The scheduling and structure of qualifying examinations, prospectuses, and dissertations will follow the protocols of the partnering department.
+However, WGSS combined-degree students are strongly encouraged to hold a prospectus meeting and at least one post-approval meeting at which all members of their committee are present.

 Master’s Degrees